 This article explains how to remove an old dishwasher and install a new Frigidaire Gallery dishwasher.
-In addition, the old dishwasher drain PVC P-Trap is replaced by a “P-Trap with Union & Plastic Nut” for easy plumbing disassembly and clean out should I ever need it.
+The old dishwasher drain PVC P-Trap was also replaced with a “P-Trap with Union & Plastic Nut” for easy plumbing disassembly and clean out should I ever need it.

 My 9 year old dishwasher wouldn’t drain completely after any wash/rinse cycle.
 It wasn’t worth the cost of a service call to repair and after performing some basic checks, I decided to replace it with a Frigidaire® Gallery dishwasher, model FGHD2433KF1.